carbon-design-system/carbon/docs/guides/endgame.md

 - [ ] Collect feedback from teams for critical dates
 - [ ] Follow-up and help to coordinate delivery of items
 - [ ] Make determination on ship/no-ship together with endgame team
-- [ ] Have teams comment project outcomes in endgame issue
+- [ ] Have teams comment project outcomes in endgame issue (set hard deadline)

 ### Week 6: Release and planning